adarshsanjeev/Typer_Defence/Towers.md

 	  Buffs friendly targets, by increasing the tier of their word from X to X+1 Ex - buffed peasent tier = 3, new word will be assigned to it.

-* Sapper:
+* Zombie / Skeleton / (Any new character):
   Tier: 3
+  Speed: 0.5 x S
+  Appearance: Undead
+  Attack: 0.8 x A
+  Attack Speed: X
+  Special: Potentially infinite number

+* Giant(Boss 1):
+  Tier: 4
   Speed: 0.3 x S
-  Appearance: Carrying oversized bomb, small figure
+  Appearance: Giant, has club
-  Attack: 10 x A
+  Attack: 3 x A
-  Attack Speed: Not defined
+  Attack Speed: 0.6 x X
-  Special: Self destruct at tower, heavy damage
+  Special: Slow but heavy

-* Necromancer / Black wizard:
+* Necromancer: (Male and Female) (Boss 2):
-  Tier: 2
+  Tier: 4
   Speed: 0.5 x S
   Appearance: Red glow, staff, robes
   Attack: Stops at 38%